How to Write Engaging Fanfiction: A Complete Guide

 What is Fanfiction?

 Fanfiction (often shortened to "fanfic") is creative writing that uses existing characters, settings, or other elements from original works like books, movies, TV shows, games, or other media.
-It's a way for fans to:
+At its heart, fanfiction is about asking "what if?"
+What if your favorite characters met under different circumstances?
+What if that relationship you've been shipping actually happened?
+What if there was more to that story that the original author never explored?

 Getting Started with Fanfiction